RetronEletron/EmergeLibrary/README.md

 Question 11.
 What file systems does it support by default?
 Answer 11.
 The packages: dosfstools,e2fsprogs and btrfs-progs are installed by default and any support by those are supported.

+Question 12.
+What tool does the stage4's use by default for networking?
+Answer 12.
+By default networkmanager